 Giving Compass' Take:

 • Exponent Philanthropy and Fund for Shared Insight highlight multiple funders' thoughts on acknowledging and evaluating the power dynamics in philanthropic relationships.

 • Many donors talk about building trust as the primary path toward better relations and successful programs.
-However, what are the main barriers for achieving trust?
+What are the main barriers to achieving trust?

 • Here are some tips on how to strengthen funder-grantee relationships.